Why does breast cancer occur?

 Part of your body’s protective mechanism is in the form of genes which protect against cancer.
 We all inherit a set of genes from each of our parents.
 Sometimes we also inherit a fault in one copy of a gene, from one or other parent, which stops that gene from working properly.
 When the fault involves the genes that protect against breast cancer, inheriting one faulty copy, (known as a mutation), increases your chance of developing breast cancer and may mean that you will develop breast cancer earlier than other women, who carry two working copies of the same gene.
 It is important to remember that not all women with an inherited gene mutation will develop breast cancer, although the risk of this is increased.

 What is my risk of developing breast cancer?

-About one in 8 women in the general population will develop breast cancer before the age of 85.
+About 1 in 7 women in the general population will develop breast cancer before the age of 85.
 Most of these women will develop breast cancer after the age of 50 and do not have a significant family history of breast cancer.

 For women with a known gene fault or a strong family history which is very suggestive of a gene fault, the lifetime risk of breast cancer is higher – maybe as high as 40-80% lifetime risk.
 This is why we assess your family history.